 - Loss of consortium and companionship

 Spinal cord injuries can result in a number of future health complications.
-When determining a fair compensation amount, the injuries you sustained, recovery process, and the additional consequences of the injury must all be taken into account.
+When determining a fair compensation amount, the injuries you sustained, the recovery process, and the additional consequences of the injury must all be taken into account.
 If you’ve missed work or aren’t able to return to your job, our lawyers will look into the days of pay you missed or the earnings you would have made had you been able to return to your job.
-The abrupt change to your life can cause a lot of stress and mental anguish as you’re figuring out how to adjust your live to this injury.
+The abrupt change to your life can cause a lot of stress and mental anguish as you’re figuring out how to adjust your life to this injury.

 The best way to ensure your compensation is full and fair, you’ll want an Atlanta spinal cord injury attorney at your side.
 Bey & Associates, LLC will fight for your rights to ensure you receive fair compensation that aids with your recovery and adjustments.

 How Long Do I Have to File A Spine Injury Claim?

 When you hire a back and neck injury lawyer to guide you through the legal process of filing a personal injury claim, one of the first aspects of your case that they will take into consideration is how it fits within the statute of limitations.
 If your case is not within the statute of limitations, then it would immediately be null and void because you missed the window where you could file.

 According to Georgia law, you have two years from the date of the incident that caused your spine injury to file a claim.
 There are some exceptions to this rule, though.
 The most important exception is that if the injuries caused loss of consortium, or deprivation of a family relationship, then the statute of limitations is extended to four years since the incident that caused the injury.
 Loss of consortium is a very real possibility after a spinal cord injury, so your attorney will know if this applies to your case.